JNPauli/Banter/content/general_information/Research_question.md

 ## Hypothesis - what to expect in this project?
 The hypothesis answered in this research project is the following:
-1. A machine learning classifier can predict a stimulus given the respective voxel pattern with an accuracy atleast above chance.
+1. A machine learning classifier can predict a mental imagery given the respective voxel pattern with an accuracy atleast above chance.

 Different classifiers are implemented and compared.
 Those are: Logistic regression, support vector machine and a fully connected neural network.
 All analyzes are done in python.
 The dataset used is open source and can be obtained from [openneuro](https://openneuro.org/datasets/ds001506/versions/1.3.1).
 The respective paper "Deep image reconstruction from human brain activity"(Shen et al., 2019) is also available [here](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1006633).